yetibot/core/doc/CONFIGURATION.md

   - Datomic URI
   - etc.

-- **Mutable config source** is an `edn` file stored at `./yetibot-config.edn` by default. `CONFIG_MUTABLE` can optionally be defined to specify a custom location.
+- **Mutable config source** is an `edn` file stored at `./config/mutable.edn` by default. `CONFIG_MUTABLE` can optionally be defined to specify a custom location.
 Yetibot reads and writes to this file at runtime.

-  A much smaller subset of commands need mutable config:
+  A much smaller subset of commands need mutable config, e.g.:

   - IRC channels
   - Room settings